ozitrance/ex_talib/README.md

 # ExTalib
 Nif Wrapper Implementation for TA-LIB.

-It will use system installed TA-LIB so you must install that first.
+It will use system installed TA-LIB so you must install that first:

 ## Install TA-LIB (Ubuntu)